Rob Williams Assessment Ltd are specialists in bespoke situational judgement test design.

 Varying schools of thought exist with regard to response format.
 Whilst some authors argue that having ‘right’ as well as ‘wrong’ responses can make SJTs too obvious (Hauenstein et al, 2010), only scoring right options truncates the information available for scoring.
 Thus, we took the a priori decision to score both right and wrong options.

-Our psychometric test designs
+Our other psychometric test design specialities

 Army situational judgement tests